This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Course Creator: Caitlin Pyle; she has extensive experience in general and transcript proofreading

 Instructor Feedback: Yes.
 Currently, the program has a team member who is quite active in the private Facebook support group.
-Also, you can search the group discussions to find answers to almost any question you would have.
+You can also search the group discussions to find answers to almost any question you may have.

 If you need more individualized attention, you can purchase tutoring sessions.
 They cost $50 per 30-minute session.